trybakov/ZELK/README.md

 These two scripts are intened to automate the installation process of the ELK stack and Zeek.

-The ELK installlation has basic security enabled by default.
+Some dependencies that may have to be installed on the system before running the scripts are

-There may be some missing dependencies that must be installed before being able to run the scripts.
+- Curl

-The automatic ELK installation should work on all debian based systems, however the Zeek installation will only work on Ubuntu 20.04
+- Java
 ```test```